12 Bucket-List Things to Do in Martha’s Vineyard (Local Favorites)

 8. Vineyard Haven

 For a mix of history, shopping, and waterfront views, Vineyard Haven is one of the best places to explore on Martha’s Vineyard.
-This harbor town is home to independent bookstores, boutique shops, and great restaurants, all within walking distance of the ferry terminal.
+This harbor town is home to independent bookstores, boutique shops, and great Cape Cod restaurants, all within walking distance of the ferry terminal.
 It’s a great place to browse for handcrafted goods, from island-made jewelry to local artwork.
 The town also has a vibrant maritime history, with wooden boat-building traditions still alive today.

 One of my favorite stops was Bunch of Grapes Bookstore, a cozy shop filled with local literature and bestsellers.
 I also grabbed a coffee at Black Dog Tavern, an island staple with unbeatable harbor views.
 Whether you’re here for a quick visit or a leisurely day of shopping and dining, Vineyard Haven offers a perfect blend of small-town charm and coastal beauty.